The 2021 Applications will open November 30th

 Did you know that TOAF is a nonprofit and registered Canadian charity?
 Your application fee goes towards the processing and administration of your application as well as allowing TOAF to continue its work in the Canadian arts sector.

 Do you provide tents or display equipment?

-No. You are responsible for renting our bringing your own white 10’x10’ tent, displays, tables, chairs, etc. If you do not have a tent, we provide participating artists with preferred rates from Higgins Event Rentals to help keep the costs of participating affordable.
-Higgins Event Rentals only accepted credit card payments.
+No. You are responsible for renting our bringing your own white 10’x10’ tent, displays, tables, chairs, etc. If you do not have a tent, participating artists have preferred rates from Higgins Event Rentals to help keep the costs of participating affordable.
+Higgins Event Rentals only accept credit card payments.

 Can I build my own booth?